 Pick the Right Tomato Variety

-If you want to grow cherry tomatoes in containers then you may pick Bing Cherry, Gold Nugget, Bartelly F1, Peacevine Cherry, Black Cherry, Bumblebee, Tiny Tim, Gardener’s Delight, Sweetheart, Juliet tomato varieties.
+If you want to grow cherry tomatoes in containers, then you may pick Bing Cherry, Gold Nugget, Bartelly F1, Peacevine Cherry, Black Cherry, Bumblebee, Tiny Tim, Gardener’s Delight, Sweetheart, and Juliet tomato varieties.

 Tomatoes need at least 8 hours of direct sunlight to grow and harvest.
-When you wish to grow tomatoes on windowsill or balcony ensure they get enough sunlight.
+When you wish to grow tomatoes on the windowsill or balcony, ensure they get enough sunlight.

 Try to keep your container tomato plants facing south to get more sunlight during the daytime.

-If you want to grow them indoor condition arrange additional grow-light to keep tomatoes healthy and warm.
+If you want to grow them indoor condition, arrange an additional grow light to keep tomatoes healthy and warm.